Dreaming381/Latios-Framework-Documentation/Psyshock Physics/README.md

 The physics algorithms apply a local to world space conversion when capturing data from entities.
-They will also support world to local space conversion on simulation write back when simulation is supported.
+They will also support world to local space conversion on simulation write back once simulation is supported.

-Other transform features like scale and stretch are also supported and work automatically.
+QVVS Transform features like scale and stretch are also supported and work automatically.
 For shapes which don’t have well-defined stretch algorithms, you can choose from one of several approximation methods.